By Eric Vandenbroeck and co-workers

 meditation practices are mentioned in the passage quoted above, namely

-"treading the Dipper and pacing the asterisms" (liixing bu douxiu).
+Dipper and pacing the asterisms" (liixing bu douxiu).
+The first

-The first term appears frequently in meditation texts, including the Central
+term appears frequently in meditation texts, including the Central Scripture

-passage allude to other practices.
-"Six jia" (liujia)
+this passage allude to other practices.
+"Six jia" (liujia) refers

-refers to calendrical deities, in particular those of the divination method
+to calendrical deities, in particular those of the divination method of the

 deep" penetrations in intercourse.
 "Reverently worship"